Liver Transplant Program

 The University of Illinois Transplant Liver Program was launched in 1985.
 From our extensive experience in liver transplantation, our institution has been one of leaders in the transplant community with a number of landmark achievements.

 According to the Organ Procurement and Transplantation Network, over 17,000 individuals are on the waiting list throughout the nation.
 The waiting list for liver transplants is continually changing as the most severe patients are always being placed at the top of the list.
 While the average wait time with the UI Transplant Program for seriously ill patients is fairly short, patients with less severe liver disease may have a significant wait time.
 This is because the patients that are sicker have a more urgent need to receive a transplant.

 Our surgeons perform living donor liver transplants in adults.
 This is a unique opportunity to provide our patients with organs more quickly.
 This highly demanding surgical procedure has been performed by only a small number of experts in the world.
 Our team of experts brought their expertise from Asia, Europe and the US.
 Furthermore, our surgeons provide experienced service in liver resection for benign and malignant tumors.

-At the UI Transplant Center, our longest functioning liver transplant recipient from a deceased donor is 40 years.
+At the UI Health Transplant Center, our longest functioning liver transplant recipient from a deceased donor is over 30 years.